google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 1. Click the line number of the line where you want to set the breakpoint.
    You can add multiple breakpoints by clicking each line's line number.

-   Alternately, you can include a **debugger** statement in your code, which is equivalent to setting a line breakpoint at that line.
+   Alternately, you can include the `debugger` keyword in your code, which is equivalent to setting a line breakpoint at that line.

 2. Temporarily disable a line breakpoint by clearing its checkbox in the sidebar.

-3. Remove a line breakpoint by clicking the line number again; or right-click the breakpoint in the sidebar and choose **Remove breakpoint**.
+3. Remove a line breakpoint by clicking the line number again; or by right-clicking the breakpoint in the sidebar and then selecting **Remove breakpoint**.

 ![Line breakpoint](imgs/image_2.png)